gsxuan2004/learngit/readme.txt

-this is a first git file!
+git is a version control system. git si free software.